luisfteixeira11/luisfteixeira11/README.md

 ## Hi there 👋

-- i'm a Computer Science student at Unicap
-- i like to code in Python and C++
-- always seeking to learn more
+I am Luis Felipe Teixeira, a Computer Science student at Unicap, I like programming and solving problems and I am part of the university's competitive programming group.

 - Skills: